simark/tigerbeetle/README.md

 ### extensible

-Message-oriented middlewares are very trendy currently and we plan to center tigerbeetle around one of them to make it as extensible as possible (between processes and between networked machines). [ØMQ](http://zeromq.org/) will be tried first and kept if it proves to be a good choice.
+Message-oriented middlewares are very trendy recently and we plan to center tigerbeetle around one of them to make it as extensible as possible (between processes and between networked machines). [ØMQ](http://zeromq.org/) will be tried first and kept if it proves to be a good choice.